alphagov/govuk-load-testing/README.md

 We use Java properties to pass options to the script which we don't want to hard-code:

+- `dataDir` is the directory to look in for data files (optional, defaults to "test-data")
 - `baseUrl` is prepended to all requests, at the least it should include the scheme and domain name
 - `username` is the HTTP basic auth username
 - `password` is the HTTP basic auth password